Tennis-Wimbledon round-up from day one

-July 3 Round-up of day one at the Wimbledon championships on Monday:
+July 3 (Reuters) - Round-up of day one at the Wimbledon championships on Monday:

 QUOTE OF THE DAY: Venus Williams, who beat Belgian Elise Mertens in the first round, was asked at the post-match news conference about a recent motoring incident she was involved in, which led to the death of a 78-year-old Florida man.